MorrisDa/Scan-Print-Javascript/readme.md

 This application is used at unipiazza for scanning NFC devices, send the tag to the server, and print the server generated token on a label.

 <h3>Hardware requirements</h3>
-- an Arduino Board (http://arduino.cc/); (or any other PIC)
+- an Arduino Board (http://arduino.cc/); (or any PIC)
-- an RFID-MFRC522 module for Arduino (http://playground.arduino.cc/Learning/MFRC522, (or any other nfc reader) http://www.nxp.com/documents/data_sheet/MFRC522.pdf);
+- an RFID-MFRC522 module for Arduino (http://playground.arduino.cc/Learning/MFRC522, (or any nfc reader compatible with your pic) http://www.nxp.com/documents/data_sheet/MFRC522.pdf);
 - a Dymo printer;